Boating Accident Lawyer on Long Island

 Throughout the region, people enjoy boating, water skiing and other recreational water activities on our many lakes and rivers, as well as the Long Island Sound and the Atlantic Ocean.
-People expect to have fun and do not want to worry about serious injuries, but unfortunately, boating accidents happen far too often, resulting in serious and fatal injuries.
+People expect to have fun and do not want to worry about serious injuries while on a boat, but unfortunately, boating accidents happen far too often, resulting in serious and fatal injuries.

 Nationally, the U.S. Coast Guard reports that 4,062 recreational boating accidents involving 2,620 injuries and 560 deaths occurred in one recent year.
 In 77 percent of these fatal boating accidents where cause of death was known, the victims died from drowning.

-At The Law Office of Cohen & Jaffe, LLP, we represent people who have been injured or whose family members have been killed in recreational boating accidents.
+At Law Office of Cohen & Jaffe, LLP, our Long Island accident lawyers we represent people who have been injured or whose family members have been killed in recreational boating accidents.
 With our experience and legal knowledge, we work hard to pursue compensation for medical treatment, lost wages and pain and suffering for those injured in these types of New York boat accidents.

 Protect your rights.
 Contact us today for a free consultation.